spearwolf/vim-config/README.md

 ## vim-config

-this is my very personal, totaly messy but could-not-live-without (mac) vim config.
+this is my very personal, completely messy but could-not-live-without (mac) vim config.

 and yes, i am addicted to colorschemes :smiley: